 Perhaps one can also suggest that the dichotomy between the Jewish people being a “light unto the nations” versus being “a nation that will dwell in solitude” rests on answering the simple question: whose interests are being served?
 When the world is the beneficiary of our achievements, be it in the form of medical advances, progress in water technology or other technological breakthroughs, to name but a few, they are understandably only too happy to accept us, indeed embrace us, and reap the benefits of our achievements.

 However, when the Jewish nation is imperiled and requires aid and support, then the love affair with us is often abruptly shut down.
 When we need assistance, our requests are often answered with eerie silence from most of the global community.

-We cannot abandon our obligation to serve as the light upon the nations; this drive for excellence not only enhances the world but it also helps us become better people.
+We cannot abandon our obligation to serve as a light upon the nations; this drive for excellence not only enhances the world, it also helps us become better people.
 However, we must remember that from time immemorial, the Almighty has separated us from the rest of the world and, at the end of the day, we can only rely upon Him and ourselves to protect our nation and our people.